 This guide is designed to give parents of Band and Color Guard students an overview of the program.
 For additional information please explore our website.

+Orchestra is open to all orchestral string instruments.
 Students are expected to play at a good level of proficiency, as the program is focused on learning to play as an ensemble, not on learning beginning basic music skills.
 Taking private lessons outside of school is strongly encouraged.

 Color Guard Team/Winter Guard (also called Tall Flags/Dance Props) is open to any student at Mt.
 Carmel that is interested in dance, movement and choreography while using a variety of props such as flags, imitation rifles, and sabers.
 The Guard Team wears a variety of costumes to enhance the visual representation of music and performs with the Marching Sundevils during the fall trimester.
 When the fall season ends, the team becomes Winter Guard for Trimesters 2 and 3.
 The class is now called Dance/Props and works on a new show that is performed with recorded music, competes with other schools at Winter Guard shows around San Diego which are held in different school’s gymnasiums.